GustikS/GNNwLRNNs/README.md

 	- the source code of this simple utility can be found at: [Molecule2csv](https://github.com/GustikS/NeuraLogic/blob/master/Resources/src/main/java/cz/cvut/fel/ida/utils/molecules/preprocessing/Molecule2csv.java)
 1. run `python csvs2graphs.py DIR OUTDIR`
 	- this will transform the csv representations into respective graph objects (for PyG and DGL) and textual (datalog) representation (for LRNN), and also split into 10 train-val-test folds
 		- we note that as we use only the mol2 types in this case, and not the full feature vectors, this creates unnecessarily large files/graph with many zeros, as we do not treat this as a special case (with sparse embedding indices instead of dense vectors).
 This is of course terribly space-inefficient, but has no influence on the main point of the experiments (all the frameworks use the same representation).
+Actually it causes LRNN to consume much more memory than it should due to complex parsing of the bloated text files, so we might fix this in near future.

 ##### Run the Experiments